Data scientist studying open online commmunities & open collaboration.

 His interests currently span three main areas:

 - Open online communities and open collaboration, specially those involving millions of users connected by Internet.
 In particular, he is specialized in the analysis of Wikipedia and FLOSS (Free/Libre/Open Source Software) from a quantitative perspective.

-- Data analysis using R, GNU/Linux, Python, relational and non-relational databases, multi-core computing and other tools to deal with complex data sets.
+- Big data analysis and engineering, using R, GNU/Linux, Python, relational and non-relational databases, multi-core and distributed computing and other tools to deal with complex data sets.

-The aim of this website is to collect information related to my research work and technical interests that may be also useful to other people.
+The aim of this website is to collect information related to my work and technical interests that may be useful for other people.